mbergstedt/ECE281_Lab4/README.md

 they did not display the accumulator.

 ##Lab Functionality
---ALU Simulation
+-ALU Simulation
---Datapath Simulation Demo
+-Datapath Simulation Demo

 ####Reverse Engineering
 Simulation Analysis: The analysis of the 50 ns to 100 ns time is below.